wayneparrott/AwePoiPositionHelper/README.md

 initialize( poiLocations: POI[], options?: Object )
 -------------------------------------------------

   Configure the Helper with the POI definitions and options.
+This function detects the Cordova **deviceready** event.
 ```javascript
 initialize(
   poiLocations  //array of 0 or more point of interest definitions